AndreWeiner/of_pytorch_docker/README.md

 ## Overview

-The Dockerfile in this repository creates an image with [OpenFOAM-plus](https://openfoam.com/) and [PyTorch](https://pytorch.org/) support.
+The Dockerfile in this repository creates an image with [ESI-OpenFOAM](https://openfoam.com/) and [PyTorch](https://pytorch.org/) support.
 The image is currently based on

 - Ubuntu 20.04,
-- OpenFOAM-v2106, and
+- OpenFOAM-v2112, and
-- PyTorch 1.9.0 (only CPU).
+- PyTorch 1.10.2 (only CPU).

-There are also convenience scripts for creating and running a container based on the image.
+There are also convenience scripts for working with the images.
 The *test* directory contains two examples demonstrating how to compile applications using *cmake* and *wmake*

 OpenFOAM is not compiled from scratch but installed via the package manager ([read more](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled/debian)).
 Also for PyTorch, only the pre-compiled C++ part of the library, named *libtorch*, is contained on the image.